dyfrad/.github/profile/README.md

 # About us

-Dyfrad is an applied research lab with deep expertise in physics, data & analytics, AI engineering, ML engineering, and software engineering.
+Dyfrad is an applied research lab with physics, data science, and machine learning expertise.
 Current field of interest: finance.

 ## Current project
 Developing an AI-powered personal finance management platform that